Skip to content

 • ”+” FAB to add a new channel

-• Overflow menu: Disconnect, Manage Communities (only shown when at least one community exists), Settings
+• Overflow menu: Disconnect, Manage Communities, Settings

 If no channels exist, an empty state with an “Add Public Channel” shortcut is shown.
 If a search produces no results, a separate “no results” empty state with a search-off icon is shown.